Smaller road networks can benefit from proactive strategies.

 1. Describe Pavement Condition and Trends

-The first key step is to describe the pavement condition—both now and over time.
+The first key step to modern pavement management is to describe the pavement condition—both now and over time.
 In order to begin this process, you will need to start collecting pavement data.
 (If you’ve never systematically collected data on your pavements, that’s OK.
 You can always start now.)

 It’s important to try to ensure the highest quality of your collected data.
 Make sure the data collection equipment is properly calibrated and certified.
 Likewise, the operators performing the data collection need to be specially trained and certified.

 Pavement condition data can be divided into three groups.

 Distress data describes the condition of the pavement surface.
 That includes cracking, rutting, potholes, failures, and so on.

 One way to collect distress data is to perform a visual rating by training field staff members to evaluate pavements based on visual observations, then capture those ratings consistently.

 Another way to collect distress data is through automated data collection using vans with 3D cameras and lasers.
 The vans collect roadway images that are then analyzed to determine distress types.

 If you are considering implementing automated data collection for your agency, keep in mind that you don’t need to buy the equipment to do it.
 You can contact a service provider who can collect and analyze the data for you.